datajoint/datajoint-github-page/gettingstarted.md

 `getSchema` basically connects your current package `subj` to your database `subjects`.
 Each package for DataJoint must have a function called `getSchema` that tells the package which database it should connect (bind) to.

 Now let's define a table for your subjects.
-Create a file calles `Subjects.m` and put the following content in it
+Create a file called `Subjects.m` and put the following content in it
 {% highlight matlab %}
 %{
 subj.Subjects (manual) # Basic subject info